-7 Migration to Version 11
+7 Migration to Version 12

 A dump/restore using pg_dumpall or use of pg_upgrade or logical replication is required for those wishing to migrate data from any previous release.
-See Section 4, Upgrading an Installation With pg_upgrade for general information on migrating to new major releases.
+See Section Error!
+Reference source not found., Upgrading an Installation With pg_upgrade for general information on migrating to new major releases.

-Version 11 contains a number of changes that may affect compatibility with previous releases.
+Version 12 contains a number of changes that may affect compatibility with previous releases.
 Observe the following incompatibilities: